What are project groups?

 Once you have projects assigned to groups, here are some of the ways you can use them.

-Your groups will appear in the filtering drop down list on the left side of the main dashboard.
+Your groups will appear in the filtering drop down list on the left side of the main Projects page.

-Especially if you have a large number of projects, using your groups here will clear unneeded clutter from your screen and speed up your dashboard.
+Especially if you have a large number of projects, using your groups here will clear unneeded clutter from your screen.

 Task Manager filters